 If you’ve ever walked into a hardware store sure of what you needed but totally unsure of what it was called or where to find it, tool sets are for you.
 Their all-in-one nature eliminates the need to try to describe “that little bit thingy” to a hardware store employee in the hopes that he or she will just intuit what you need.
 Don’t get us wrong, hardware stores are still great places for specific equipment and helpful expertise, but tool sets make it easy to tackle most basic household jobs on your own.

 The best tool set typically has a carrying case that makes it easy to find everything you’re looking for, and it should include some essentials like a hammer, Allen wrenches (aka hex keys), and pliers.
 Even if you don’t find yourself using every single tool, you’ll be glad you have them if the need ever comes up.
 These kits won’t qualify you for a general contractor license, but they’ll definitely make you handier around the house.

 This affordable kit comes with 148 pieces, including a variety of screws.
 There are 30 bits and a bit driver, long nose pliers, and even a small roll of 3M tape.
 Plus, it has a hard shell carrying case with designated slots for all the tools that helps keep it protected in garages, sheds and basements.

 Cons: Difficult to slot tools into their designated places.

-Cons: Can be difficult to slot everything in place to keep the case closed, no needle-nose pliers.
+Cons: Can be difficult to slot everything in place to keep the case closed and there are no needle-nose pliers.